PaulKinlan/paul.kinlan.me/content/en/2019-08-18-meatspace-augmented-realityfrom-chester-to-nagoya.markdown

 tags: [AR]
 ---

-I love [Chester](<a href="https://en.wikipedia.org/wiki/Chester">https://en.wikipedia.org/wiki/Chester</a>) - it's a Roman fort town in the North of England, with a heap of history.
+I love [Chester](<a href="https://en.wikipedia.org/wiki/Chester">https://en.wikipedia.org/wiki/Chester</a>) - it's a walled Roman fort town in the North West of England, with a heap of history.
 On a walk through the Roman Gardens we came across a real-world Augmented Reality experience that described the breach of the walls in the time of the English Civil War.

 <figure><img src="/images/2019-08-18-meatspace-augmented-realityfrom-chester-to-nagoya-0.jpeg"></figure>

 I thought it was rather neat, with the associated information on the board it gave me a sense of what was happening in that period.
 The experience got me thinking about Augmented Reality on modern smartphones and the headset's (I've been lucky enough to play with a Magic Leap) - the usecases we demo with these devices are just not worth the cost of development right now.

-The AR space will need some sort of content creation tooling much like the web offered with HTML to be even slightly useful, and when I costed out what it would take to create this above demo I could quite easily see an agency costing this out to be in the region of $30k to $50k to to mention the cost of the device and that you would still need some real-world signage that describes that you activate an AR experience.
+I costed out what I thought it would take to create this above experience but as a digital interactive, and I could quite easily see an agency costing this out to be in the region of $30k to $50k at a minimum, not to mention the cost of the devices that you need to run an experience and the real-world signage that describes how you activate the AR experience.

 This brings me on to the following Real (in the true digital sense) AR experience that I saw in Nagoya Castle.